 Throughout the notes in the Model, brackets have been used to prompt preparers to adopt agency specific policy.
 The following brackets < > have been used to highlight that the numbers in them are not specific accounting policy requirements and hence each agency needs to insert its applicable accounting policy.
 Agencies may adopt the number used in the brackets where it is appropriate to do so.
-An example of this is property, plant and equipment with a minimum value of <\$5,000> being capitalised.
-Agencies are required to substitute the \$5,000 amount if they use a different capitalisation threshold.
+An example of this is property, plant and equipment measured at fair value being revalued at least once every <3> years.
+Agencies are required to substitute the 3 year time period if they use a different length of time to revalue these assets.

-Given the Territory Authority Section (TAS) has been withdrawn and the information incorporated into the Model, any text that specifically relates to territory authorities will be included in [] in blue text in the Model.
+Any text that specifically relates to territory authorities has been included in [] in blue text in the Model.
 In the commentary sections, territory authority information is included under a separate heading.